 Narcissistic Personality Disorder relationships might be enthralling at the onset (when a person with a Cluster B personality disorder has targeted their prey for social and emotional devastation but courts them using mirroring tactics, pathological lying, and psychological manipulations to brainwash their new narcissistic supply source into thinking they are the love of their life, a devoted “soul mate”, and they try their hardest to form (for their victim) Stockholm Syndrome types of trauma bonds, but by the time they reach the devaluation and discard cycle, they are simply emotionally exhausting.
 Love bombing typically occurs only during the first few months.
 After that, all bets are off as the compulsive predator starts feeling the need to manufacture chaos and see how far they can push the limits of their target’s loyalty.

 For people with healthy self-esteem who have a strong social support network and good parents for role models, it can be devastating psychologically and emotionally to find out you have been set up for use and abuse during a long-range and well thought out con.

 Men and women who have otherwise had positive experiences with relationships might come across such a joker or con artist a handful of times during their lifetime.
 They surface in the dating pool but also come after prey they meet in other social settings, too.
-A relationship does not have to be sexual in nature for a victim of Narcissistic Abuse to feel duped.
+A relationship does not have to be sexual in nature for a victim of Narcissistic Abuse to feel duped or traumatized.